ApolloKwok/TracerTutorial/content/usage/notes/_index.md

 weight: 4
 ---

-Unexplained norms below must be confusing to tyros.
-Just obey them!
-* Always inject with `prival val x get() = ...`.
+* Always inject like `prival val x get() = ...`.
+Just obey it which is confusing to tyros, but automatically understandable when you get familiar.

 * `Kotlin Native` and `Kotlin JS` are not supported.
 Because they lack `context receiver` which is essential in this tool.